 If fibroids cause difficulties with ovarian accessibility, surgery will be advised before you start ovarian stimulation as part of IVF.
 Patients usually wait for three months before proceeding with IVF postoperatively, but older women with a reduced ovarian reserve may proceed with treatment earlier and freeze embryos for future use.

-Tips to help you manage and conceive faster with fibroids
+Tips to conceive faster with fibroids

 Here are some easy tips that can help you feel better: